sunsided/serial-sensors/README.md

 ## Logging data streams to disk

 By using the `dump` subcommand and the `--dir /path/to/log` arguments, data streams can be logged as CSV.
 The command creates one file per sensor and information type.
+The CSV will contain both the device-side and host-side timestamps to allow for better inference of sensor data rates later on.

 By using the optional `--raw /path/to/file.bin` argument, the raw data stream can be logged.